splitio/php-client/README.md

 ```
 $ composer require splitsoftware/split-sdk-php
 ```
-## Setting Split synchronization service
+## Setting backend service
 Once that  Split SDK has been installed via composer, you will find the Split background service in the **vendor/bin** folder located in your own project.
 You need run this service on background.
-To do it, you could add an script under Upstart system or use Supervisor (Take a look to the section: Supervisor).
+To do it, you could add an script under Upstart system or use Supervisor.
+Take a look to the section: **Split Synchronizer Service**.

 ```
 /usr/bin/env php /path/to/your/project/vendor/bin/splitio service